 Mandating Vaccinations: What You Need to Know

 In recent days and weeks, as we have learned more about the substantial increase in contagiousness of the Delta variant of COVID-19 and the vaccine hesitancy around the country, there are many private employers and government agencies that are mandating COVID-19 vaccines.
-Here, we discuss the recent legal requirement mandating COVID-19 vaccines for Maine healthcare providers, dental offices, and emergency medical services and strategic considerations for other, non-healthcare employers that may elect to mandate vaccines.
+Here, we discuss the recent legal requirement mandating COVID-19 vaccines for ME healthcare providers, dental offices, and emergency medical services and strategic considerations for other, non-healthcare employers that may elect to mandate vaccines.

 Healthcare Entities, Dental Offices, and Emergency Medical Services

 Effective August 12, 2021, the ME Department of Health and Human Services (“DHHS”), Center for Disease Control & Prevention (“CDC”) issued an Emergency Routine Technical Rule (“Emergency Rule”) adding COVID-19 vaccination to the list of required immunizations for “Designated Healthcare Facilities” as defined in the Rule.
 The Emergency Rule also added dental offices and emergency medical services organizations to the types of entities that must follow the COVID-19 vaccination standards.
 The Emergency Rule provides that Designated Healthcare Facilities, dental offices, and emergency medical services organizations must require proof of COVID-19 vaccinations from their employees.
 A copy of the Rule, with the DHHS mark-ups against the preexisting Rule can be found here.